-Whether you have 5 employees or 500 employees, in Adelaide or in one of SA's great regional centres get involved and Organise your own workplace activity to show your commitment to health and safety in your workplace.
+Whether you have 5 employees or 500 employees, in Adelaide or in one of SA's great regional centres you can get involved.
+Organise your own workplace activity and show your commitment to health and safety in your workplace.

 We also have some resources available to help promote your workplace activity.

 Six businesses were recognised for their workplace safety initiatives held during National Safe Work Month.

 Assessment of all registered events looked at originality of idea, relevance to health and safety and to their industry, promotion of events, and workplace engagement.